NASA to launch sub-orbital rocket from Virginia - Space Explored

-A Black Brant XII sounding rocket is scheduled to launch from the Wallops on May 7th with the launch window opening at 7:58 PM EDT.
-The window lasts 40 minutes (8:38 PM EDT), and there are backup launch opportunities through May 16th.
-The payload will be the KiNETic-scale energy and momentum transport eXperiment, known as KiNET-X.
+A Black Brant XII sounding rocket is scheduled to launch from the Wallops on May 8th with the launch window opening at 8:02 PM EDT.
+The window lasts 40 minutes (8:42 PM EDT), and there are backup launch opportunities through May 16th.
+The payload will be the KiNETic-scale energy and momentum transport eXperiment, known as KiNET-X. The launch was delayed from May 7th as they wait for clear skies to observe the experiment.

 This launch will be different from most, being that almost the entire eastern seaboard of the US may have an opportunity to see this launch.
 The payload will release barium vapors, which are not harmful to the environment or the public, between 9 minutes 30 seconds to 10 minutes into the flight.